- Benefits & Features

 Upon completion of this program, you will earn two days towards a Certificate with select alumni and tuition benefits.
 Learn more.

-Strategic Storytelling will connect narrative concepts and strategies with actual case studies.
-Participants will work together in small groups to address real-world challenges that require innovative thinking as well as a thorough understanding of narrative issues and techniques.
+Strategic Storytelling connects narrative concepts and strategies with actual case studies.
+Participants will work together in small groups to address real-world challenges that require innovative thinking as well as a thorough understanding of narrative technique.
 You will leave with an essential grounding in immersive storytelling strategies as well as a conceptual framework and a set of tools you can put to use right away.